AliNisarAhmed/au-coach-approach/README.md

 ## Built with GatsbyJS (React) & Sass (CSS Grid and Flexbox mainly)

+**Note: `fixed` branch contains 3 changes to the `master` branch.**

+1. fixed the large FontAwesomeIcons on initial load by importing fontAwesome css directly in `index.js`, this allows css to load before the icon is displayed.
+2. fixed unnecessary `left-padding` on nav on mobile screens.
+3. fixed the outline page, allowing it to occupy 95% of its parent, thus giving it more space.

 ### Project webpage

 The deployed project webpage can be seen on [here](https://au-coach-approach.netlify.com/)